Glendale Burn Injury Lawyer

 - Products being dangerous to children that were made for children.

 - Sunglasses that do not properly protect the eyes from harsh sunlight.

 - Failing to show warning signs or adequate directions about how to correctly use the product.
 This occurs when a product does not have any warning labels about the dangers it may have that require an individual to have extra caution.
 Examples of a failure-to-warn-claim include:

-- A specific type of chemical used in a cosmetic product that is being sold without instructions on how to apply it safely and which has the potential to burn someone’s skin
+- A specific type of chemical used in a cosmetic product that is being sold without instructions on how to apply it safely and has the potential to burn someone’s skin.

 - An electric tea kettle that is packaged without warning signs regarding its abnormally positioned steam valve.

-At West Coast Trial Lawyers, our experienced Glendale burn injury attorneys are readily available to help burn victims get the maximum compensation they deserve for any losses suffered.
+At West Coast Trial Lawyers, our experienced Glendale burn injury attorneys are readily available to help burn victims get the maximum compensation they deserve for their losses.
 This includes medical bills, property damage, emotional distress, lost wages, and pain and suffering.
-To schedule a free appointment at our Glendale personal injury law firm, reach out to our legal staff 24/7 by calling (818) 839-8800 or emailing [email protected]